rumlingd/mobius_on-premise_doc/source/image_keywording.rst

 However, in cluttered scenes, there might be a long list of matching keywords.

 There is an additional request argument `top_k` to obtain the highest scored `k` keywords.
+In this mode, the number of keywords is fixed then.
 ::

   curl 127.0.0.1:5000/predict/concepts?top_k=10 -X POST -F "data=@./your_image.jpg"